Festivals & Events

 The theme park does its utmost to replicate the alpine setting from the television series, with buildings that look like they have been airlifted from a European ski resort.
 You can enjoy fields of tulips, sunflowers, roses and a toy steam train that pulls passengers around the park.

 Big events at Heidi's Village

 Events are held throughout the year as the seasons change and different plants bloom.

 Perhaps the two biggest events celebrated at Heidi's Village are Halloween and Christmas.
-For the former, scarecrows and huge pumpkins are strewn around the park.
+For the former, scarecrows and huge pumpkins are placed around the park.

 For Christmas, thousands of tiny lights illuminate the entire park, and the atmosphere is often enhanced with a gentle sprinkling of snow.